PufferFinance/Deployments-and-ACL/docs/reports/2024-05-10-optimization-bug-fix-upgrade.md

 # Timeline
 ## Friday, May 11, 2024

-- 1:02 am - Initial issue was raised as the `totalAssets` was returning 0 on Puffer Vault
+- 1:02 am (EST) - Initial issue was raised as the `totalAssets` was returning 0 on Puffer Vault
     - Impact: totalAssets value is required to calculate the pufETH/ETH conversion ratio ("price").
 This issue has resulted in some DeFi integrations being implicitly paused, as the view calls would revert internally
 - 1:23 am - War room began to check if pausing the contracts is needed
     - BlockSec and Creed auditors were contacted